Perranporth School Early Years Foundation Stage Curriculum (EYFS)

 At Perranporth School we believe that the equality of opportunity is important for all pupils irrespective of gender, ethnicity, social circumstances, religion or belief and intellectual capacity.
 Within the EYFS we strive to reflect and respect this diversity in our choice of resources and in the model we set for children.
 We strive to plan an environment for a child that is free from stereotypical images and discriminatory practices.
 In this way and through appropriate differentiation we try to meet the needs of all pupils.
-Individual education plans are written and updated throughout the year with the SENCo.
-Individual Education Plans are shared with the parents.
+Support plans are written and updated throughout the year with the SENCo.
+Support Plans are also shared with the parents.

 “Practitioners must be able to observe and respond appropriately to children”